 Where: The Wild Cow Vegetarian Restaurant, 1896 Eastland Avenue, Nashville, TN 37206

 GF Menu: YES!
+It is now incorporated into their regular menu.
 Click HERE to view.
 Here are some important notes from The Wild Cow GF Menu:

 What I ate: Green Chili Root Salad, Veggie & Quinoa Bowl, Pinto Bean Nachos, Sweet Potato Tacos, Vegan and GF Local Strawberry Cheesecake

-How to order it: Since many of the same items are available on both the regular and the GF Menu, The Wild Cow staff advise, “When placing your order, please let us know that you’re ordering from the gluten free menu!“.
+How to order it: The Wild Cow staff advise, “When placing your order, please let us know if you have a gluten allergy.”

 What it looks like:

 The green chile root salad was a zesty, crunchy treat comprised of leaf lettuce tossed with a house-made green chile Caesar dressing, jicama, beets, & pumpkin seeds.

 The Veggie & Quinoa Bowl included grilled vegetables (cabbage, onion, broccoli & carrots) over a bed of organic quinoa, drizzled with green goddess dressing.
 For a little extra, you can add tofu, tempeh (Wild Cow uses soy tempeh, which is GF, rather than multi-grain), and/or avocado.